 While pomegranates can be beneficial, consuming pomegranate also poses some risks for dogs.

-If you plan to feed your pup any pomegranate, always check to ensure that it is fresh and that it has an acceptable sugar content, especially if your dog has diabetes.
+If you plan to feed your pup any pomegranate, always check to ensure that it is fresh.

 Pomegranate and Dogs: Feeding Tips

 You should know that there are no specific safe or harmful amounts of pomegranate seeds known for dogs, according to Dr. Hayes.
 So finding the appropriate amount for your pup depends on several factors, including their size and whether they have a history of digestive tract disease.

 “Dogs that eat large quantities at once can develop digestive upset and potentially a digestive tract blockage,” says Dr. Hayes.
 “They should only be fed occasionally and in small quantities.
 Dried or dehydrated pomegranate can pose similar risks.
 However, since they have a much lower water content, the risk for a blockage may be higher.”